 Anyone with any skill level can volunteer!

 Service opportunities are available year around and any day you want to work that the homeowner is available.
 Groups consist of a House Captain (HC) that is the group leader and coordinator.
 A construction leader ( can be the HC) and a team of 5-20 volunteers.
-Many projects can be completed in one day and others may take several trips.
+Most projects are completed in one day and other teams may plan several trips to do the work they have chosen to do on their house.
 Timing is dependent on the skills, number of volunteers and the size of the job you select.

 CIO spends much of the year gathering applications from homeowners and qualifying them for the program.
 The HC can scan the database of applications for homeowners and work requests that meet their timing and skills.
-The HC then contacts the homeowner to arrange a meeting where they decide if they can do the work, what specific work will be done ( it does not need to be everything) and when they will do it.
+The HC then contacts the homeowner to arrange a meeting where they decide if they can do the work, what specific work will be done ( it does not need to be everything that the homeowner has requested) and when they will do it.

-Anyone can be involved and be a volunteer regardless of their background.
+Anyone can be involved as a volunteer regardless of their background.
 We do recommend that only people over 18 be allowed to use power tools or be on ladders.

 - Skilled roles will depend on the work that you decide to do but can include:

-Carpentry, light plumbing / electrical, tile, concrete and chainsaw handling
+Carpentry, light plumbing / electrical, tile, concrete repair and work with power tools

 - Unskilled work can include:

-Yard work, painting, cleaning, providing meals, insulating, caulking and windows
+Yard work, painting, cleaning, providing meals to volunteers, insulating, caulking and window repair

 - There can also be a need for people with heavy equipment like: